 The major international car rental companies have offices in most Andalucian cities and at the airports such as Málaga Airport, Seville, Jerez.
 The smaller local car rental companies tend to be less expensive.
 It's advisable to reserve a rental car online before arriving, particularly during peak periods.
 On arrival follow the instructions in your rental confirmation.

 As travel returns to normality flight routes from Malaga return to near 2019 levels.
 Málaga airport has currently (March 2022) flights to 23 UK destinations, 70 EU destinations, 17 Spanish destinations and 10 in Morocco, Istanbul and Montreal.

 Málaga airport does not have an on-site hotel that you can conveniently walk to.
 However, there are a number of hotels near the airport, Holiday Inn Express Málaga being the nearest, within a few minutes by taxi (although there is a minimun fare of 15.21 € or 19.01 € Band 2 for night and weekend).

 The choice of hotels in Malaga city is vast and varied.
-Over recent years, this vibrant Andalusian city has undergone much renovation and restoration.
-Many old buildings have been brought back to their former glory, a number of which have been tastefully converted into 21st century hotels, without losing anything of their enchanted past.
+Over recent years, this vibrant Andalusian city has undergone much hotel renovation and restoration.
+Many old buildings have been brought back to their former glory and tastefully converted into 21st century hotels, without losing anything of their enchanted past.